-As I suggested, moral convictions and moral foundations are not “essentially two sides of the same coin,” rather they appear to be different approaches to morality (Skitka, Hanson, Morgan, Wisneski, 2020).
-One key difference between the moral conviction approach and the MTF approach, which is relevant to my claim, is their theoretical (and thereby methodological) focus.
-In the literature, moral conviction is defined and measured as the extent to which people’s evaluations of an issue or event are grounded in fundamental right and wrong, moral or immoral (Skitka, Bauman, & Mullen, 2008).
+As I suggested, moral convictions and moral foundations are not “essentially two sides of the same coin,” but rather they appear to be different approaches to morality (Skitka, Hanson, Morgan, Wisneski, 2020).
+One key difference between the moral conviction approach and the MFT approach, which is relevant to my claim, is their theoretical (and thereby methodological) focus.
+In the literature, moral conviction is defined and measured as the extent to which people’s evaluations of an issue or event are grounded in fundamental right and wrong, moral and immoral (Skitka, Bauman, & Mullen, 2008).
 In other words, moral conviction refers to the subjective assessment of anything one sees as moral.
-Accordingly, the moral conviction measure focuses on the degree to which people define their thoughts about things as reflecting something moral (Skitka, Hanson, Morgan, Wisneski, 2020).
-Different from that, the MFT posit that morality is innate and universal, and, at the same time, highly dependent on cultural institutions and practices (Graham et al., 2011).
-The MFT posit a functionalist approach to morality and defines moral systems by their function: "Moral systems are... psychological mechanisms that work together to suppress or regulate selfishness and make social life possible" (Graham, Nosek, Haidt, Iyer, Koleva, & Dittto, 2011).
-Accordingly, the MFT a priori define what counts as being in the moral domain, and what counts normatively as a moral violation (Graham, Haidt, & Nosek, 2009).
-Each of the moral foundation represents a set of intuitions that have evolved to resolve certain social dilemmas.
-Thus, from the MTF perspective, morality is a matter of evolved social systems, beyond human's mind, and it's focus is on moral contents.
-Moreover, moral foundations alone are likely to be imperfect predictors of issues and events about which people, selectively, develop moral convictions and subsequent reactions because in reality, most often, people do not develop a consistent personal moral position regarding abstract moral topics.
-For example, one could endorse 'fairness' as a prioritized foundation but think and feel differently about gender discrimination, immigrants' rights, LGBT rights, etc. Accordingly, studies find only weak correlations between generalized pro-life stance on issues such as opposition to abortion, capital punishment, and voluntary euthanasia (e.g., Darwin, 1982; Lester, 2000).
-This implies that there is not an inherent match between what might be morally convicted in the eye of the beholder and what would seem as a moral violation in an event.
-As Haidt (2007) asserts, "Moral reasoning [moral conviction] can correct and override moral intuition [moral foundation]".
+Accordingly, the measure of moral conviction focuses on the degree to which people define their thoughts about things as reflective of something moral (Skitka et al., 2020).
+By contrast, the MFT posits that morality is innate and universal, while simultaneously being highly dependent on cultural institutions and practices (Graham et al., 2011).
+The MFT posit a functionalist approach to morality and defines moral systems by their function: “Moral systems are... psychological mechanisms that work together to suppress or regulate selfishness and make social life possible” (Graham et al., 2011).
+Accordingly, the MFT defines what counts as being within the moral domain, and what counts normatively as a moral violation (Graham et al., 2009).
+Each of the moral foundations represents a set of intuitions that have evolved to resolve certain social dilemmas.
+Thus, from the MTF perspective, morality is a matter of evolved social systems, beyond a human being’s recognition, and its focus is henceforth on moral contents.
+Moreover, moral foundations alone are likely to be imperfect predictors of issues and events about which people, selectively, develop moral convictions and subsequent reactions.
+In reality, people do not develop a consistent personal moral position regarding abstract moral topics.
+For example, one could endorse “fairness” as a prioritized foundation but think and feel differently about gender discrimination, immigrants’ rights, LGBT rights, etc. Accordingly, studies find only weak correlations between generalized pro-life stance on issues such as opposition to abortion, capital punishment, and voluntary euthanasia (e.g., Darwin, 1982; Lester, 2000).
+This implies that there is not an inherent match between what might be morally convicted in the eye of the beholder and what would appear as a moral violation in an event.
+As (Haidt 2007) asserts, “Moral reasoning [moral conviction] can correct and override moral intuition [moral foundation].”